 Great for: short trips to New Zealand – with your own transport you’ll be able to fit as much or as little travelling in as you want and see exactly the sights you came all this way to see.
 The hiring rules in NZ are pretty awesome in that the minimum age for some companies is 18, meaning even those straight out of school/college can hire a vehicle.

-Ace is my recommended rental car company – I hire with them a number of times for as little as $11/day.
+Ace is my recommended rental car company – I hired with them a number of times for as little as $11/day.

 Buying a car or campervan